Does quantum mechanics require "conspiracy"?: The Puzzle

 \begin{observation} However, \emph{a priori}, all unit vectors in $\hilbert$ are possible initial conditions at the initial time $t_i<t_0$ of the universe, including, for any $j$ and $k$, the vectors

 \end{observation}

-Moreover, the uniform probability distribution on the projective Hilbert space gives equal probabilities to all possible states $\Psi_{j,k}(t_i)$ at any time $t_i$, but the Born rule gives a totally different probability.
+The uniform probability distribution on the projective Hilbert space gives equal probabilities to all possible states $\Psi_{j,k}(t_i)$ at any time $t_i$, but the Born rule gives a totally different probability.
+If $\obs{A}=\obs{B}$ (or in general $[\obs{A},\obs{B}]=\obs{0}$), the probability vanishes for $j\neq k$.

+In practice, quantum measurements are not exactly sharp, so states as in \mbox{Observation \ref{obs:misleading-states}} are not exactly forbidden, but in the case of repeated measurements with $\obs{A}=\obs{B}$ the probability distribution is concentrated on the states $\Psi_{j,j}(t_i)$ and is negligible for the other states.
+Because they contain misleading records, we will call them ``misleading states''.
+Misleading states are possible, albeit extremely improbable.

+In general, including if $[\obs{A},\obs{B}]\neq \obs{0}$, the Born rule gives, for the state $\Psi_{j,k}(t_i)$, the probability $\abs{\braket{\psi^{\pobs{A}}_{j}}{\psi}\braket{\psi^{\pobs{B}}_{k}}{\psi^{\pobs{A}}_{j}}}^2$, which again is very different from the uniform probability distribution on the projective Hilbert space.
+The difference is significant enough so that we could infer from experiments the Born rule and not any other probabilistic rule.
+In this case, the states $\Psi_{j,k}(t_i)$ are allowed even if $j\neq k$, as long as the probability does not vanish, but the initial conditions are constrained statistically.
+One may hope that an initially uniform probability distribution evolves, converging towards the Born rule, perhaps by successive projections or decoherence.
+But if this were true, it should have been true for the limiting case $\obs{A}=\obs{B}$ as well.
+Therefore, the Born rule must come from a different initial probability distribution than the uniform one.

-\begin{observation} The problem is not whether a state containing measuring devices in the ``ready'' state and observed systems can evolve, by performing measurements, into forbidden states as in Observation \ref{obs:forbidden}, this is not the case (see Answer \ref{a:why_QM_works}).
-But such states are represented by valid vectors in the total tensor product Hilbert space, and they can be reached by unitary evolution (even including projections) from states like \eqref{eq:initial_state}.
-This evolution into forbidden states avoids the natural course of events, but the resulting state contains records of false accounts of the history.
-They can even contain multiple camera footage from different angles, and human observers with false memories to attest for the false history.
-Nothing seems to prevent this, since we can only access the present, not the past history.
-So the problem is that there is nothing in the formulation of quantum mechanics that forbids such states \emph{a priori}. \end{observation}
+\begin{observation} The problem is not whether a state containing measuring devices in the ``ready'' state and observed systems can evolve, by performing measurements, into misleading states as in Observation \ref{obs:misleading-states}.
+This is not the case (see Answer \ref{a:why_QM_works}).
+But such states are represented by valid vectors in the total tensor-product Hilbert space, and they can be reached by unitary evolution (even including projections) from states like \eqref{eq:initial_state}.
+This evolution into misleading states avoids the natural course of events, but the resulting state contains records of false accounts of history.
+They can even contain multiple pieces of camera footage from different angles, and human observers with false memories to attest to the false history.
+Nothing seems to prevent this since we can only access the present, not the past.
+So, the problem is that there is nothing in the formulation of quantum mechanics that makes misleading states extremely improbable. \end{observation}